History of Accomplishments

 2014 ~ Opened Respite Care & Support Services, providing care partners a break in caregiving for a few hours per week and other supportive resources following a comprehensive assessment.

-2013 ~ Initiated RAMP providing affordable solutions for home safety & accessibility modifications by a dedicated team including home safety specialist, occupational therapist and installers.
+2013 ~ Initiated RAMP providing affordable solutions for home safety and accessibility modifications by a dedicated team including home safety specialist, occupational therapist and installers.
 NSS obtained a Nevada contractor’s license facilitating cost effective and timely services.

 2013 ~ Launch of RCI REACH (Resources for Enhancing Alzheimer Caregiver Health), an innovative evidence-based in-home caregiver support program through the Rosalynn Carter Institute for Caregiving with funding from Johnson & Johnson.